 Overmowing your lawn is a thing to look out for.
 If your lawn is starting to look yellow and dried out, you are probably mowing your lawn too short (often referred to as “scalping it”).

-So, let’s find out how often you should mow your lawn in every season.
+So, let’s find out how often you should mow your lawn in every season (click to jump to the corresponding season):

 How Often to Mow Lawn in Spring